Federal Government Caught Stealing

 This approach doesn’t just undervalue innovation—it guts the incentive to create.

-When courts toss aside negotiated rates for imaginary products with imaginary bargains, they signal to inventors that their unique contributions can be stolen and devalued with impunity.
+When courts toss aside negotiated rates for imaginary products with imaginary bargains, they signal to innovators that their unique works can be stolen and devalued with impunity.

 The promise of fair protection under copyright law becomes a sham, replaced by a rigged game where infringers like the government can dodge accountability, chilling the very spark of creativity that drives progress.